Team-01-DAMG-7245/pe-dashboard-ai50/src/lab9/evaluation_output/captions_rag.md

 Not disclosed.

 ## Visibility & Market Sentiment
-The company states that ClearCaptions is available to qualified, hard-of-hearing U.S. residents at no cost as part of the Title IV of the Americans with Disabilities Act (ADA).
-This indicates a strong commitment to accessibility and compliance with federal regulations, which may positively influence market sentiment.
+The company states that its service is free for customers who qualify, as mandated by Title IV of the Americans with Disabilities Act (ADA).
+This legislation ensures that individuals with disabilities, such as hearing loss, have equal access to phone calls.
+The company emphasizes its commitment to providing captioned calls as a right for those who qualify.

 ## Risks and Challenges
 Not disclosed.